quebic-source/veriff-assessment/REPORT.md

 * [Results](#results)

 ## <a name="implementation"></a>Implementation
-#### The implementation of the solution mainly based on "Chain-of-Responsibility" design pattern.
+#### The implementation of the solution mainly based on Chain-of-Responsibility design pattern.
 ![implementation](images/implementation.png)